x-atlas-consortia/ubkg-docs/docs/formats/index.md

 to establish new relationships among entities and cross-references among ontologies.

 ## Audience
-This guide is intended for users who are subject matter experts in what biomedical assertions they might want to represent (e.g., genes and their products) with a set of assertions, but not necessarily conversant with either ontological concepts or knowledge graphs.
+This guide is intended for users who are subject-matter experts in what biomedical assertions they might want to represent (e.g., genes and their products) with a set of assertions, but not necessarily conversant with either ontological concepts or knowledge graphs.

 ## Glossary
 The [Glossary](/glossary) page describes terms that this guide uses that are relevant to assertions or knowledge graphs.